GoogleCloudPlatform/community/tutorials/serverless-backend-access-in-shared-vpc/index.md

 familiar with setting up networking on Google Cloud and are familiar with using the Cloud Console, [Terraform](https://cloud.google.com/docs/terraform), and
 Cloud Run.

-The code that accompanies this tutorial has been tested using Terraform version 1.0.2.

 ## Architecture

 The following diagram summarizes the architecture that you create in this tutorial: